Pears are excellent backyard trees. They produce a fruit sweeter and juicier than most apples; a fruit that easily

 - Head back side branches that grow taller than the central leader.
 Head back new whip growth by two-thirds of their length.
 Keeping a pear tree headed back will direct growth to the fruit-bearing spurs which develop on older wood.

-- Do not prune in winter where bacterial canker is a problem; wait until spring when new growth has begun.
+- Do not prune in winter when bacterial canker is a problem; wait until spring when new growth has begun.

 - Pears set fruit on short stubby spurs that develop on older branches.
 Spurs can vary in shape and length but they commonly have a knob-like end that is covered with new buds.
 When thinning shoots, be sure to leave ample fruiting wood; prune back shoots only if they grow longer than 18 inches; head back to a flower bud just before bloom this will stimulate fruit set.

 - Spurs bear fruit year after year and should not be pruned off.